Joe Giles-Harris: Cincinnati Bengals (second stint)

 On April 9, 2025, Giles-Harris signed a one-year contract with the Cincinnati Bengals.
 On August 26, he was released as part of final roster cuts and re-signed to the practice squad the next day.
 On October 30, Giles-Harris was signed to the active roster.
+In 10 appearances for Cincinnati, he recorded two pass deflections and 27 combined tackles.

+On January 5, 2026, the Bengals signed Giles-Harris to a one-year contract extension.

+On August 30, 2026, he was released by the Bengals as part of final roster cuts and re-signed to the practice squad the next day.
+On September 26, he was signed to the active roster.